This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 FAQ

-Why do umbrella stroller wheels break so often?
+Why do umbrella stroller wheels keep breaking?

 Can I use an umbrella stroller for a newborn?